AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 You can also configure the _[!UICONTROL Button style]_ options of the PayPal smart buttons in Home:

 1. To change the **[!UICONTROL Layout]**, select `Vertical` or `Horizontal`.

+   >[!NOTE]
+   >
+   > If your store is configured to show all three PayPal smart buttons and the button style is configured as `Horizontal`, only two buttons are visible on the product page, mini cart, and checkout page, and one button is visible in the cart.

 1. To enable tagline in a horizontal layout, click **[!UICONTROL Show tagline]**.
 1. To modify the **[!UICONTROL Color]**, select the desired color option.
 1. To change the **[!UICONTROL Shape]**, select `Pill` or `Rect`.